About Community Ecologies

 What is Climate Change?

 Climate adaptation is the practice of preparing for the ways our climate is already changing and will continue to change.
-Adaptation can be approached from many perspectives, including:
+Adaptation can take many forms, including:

 • Practical changes to infrastructure, horticulture, and conservation.